49ers–Raiders rivalry: 2010s

 On October 17, 2010, the 49ers defeated the Raiders 17–9, giving them their first win of the season after a 5-game losing streak.
 Raiders quarterback Jason Campbell was held to just 83 yards passing.
 In 2012, the 49ers under Colin Kaepernick lost Super Bowl XLVII to the Baltimore Ravens, with Kaepernick becoming permanent starter after Alex Smith suffered a concussion in Week 10.

 On December 7, 2014, the Derek Carr-led Raiders broke their three-game losing streak against the 49ers with a 24–13 win at the Oakland-Alameda County Coliseum.

 On November 1, 2018, the 49ers, led by practice squad quarterback Nick Mullens, defeated the Raiders by a score of 34–3, ending a six-game losing streak.
 Mullens, who had his NFL debut, previously played and provided a game-winning touchdown in a preseason game against the Dallas Cowboys.
-This game concluded the "Battle of the Bay," the nickname for the geographical rivalry.
+This game concluded the "Battle of the Bay", the nickname for the geographical rivalry.

 End of preseason games

 Prior to the 2011 NFL season, the 49ers and Raiders regularly held a joint practice and then met during the preseason as a manifestation of their geographic rivalry.
 However, this came to an end when on August 20, 2011, the 49ers defeated the Raiders 17–3 at Candlestick Park.
 During the fourth quarter, a man was beaten in an "upper level stadium restroom" and after the game, a man wearing a shirt reading "Fuck the Niners" was shot multiple times in the stomach.
+It is however important to note that the prime suspect for the shooting was a Raiders fan as well.

 The 49ers recommended the cessation of all preseason games between the two teams, which the NFL promptly agreed to.
-As of 2017, there has not been another preseason game between the Raiders and 49ers.
-However, head coaches of both teams have expressed hope that preseason games between the two teams could soon return, with then-Raiders coach Jack Del Rio stating the benefit of a 49ers-Raiders preseason game as a "decrease in travel".
+In the years following, head coaches of both teams have expressed hope that preseason games between the two teams could soon return, with 2017 Raiders coach Jack Del Rio stating the benefit of a 49ers-Raiders preseason game as a "decrease in travel".

+Following the Raiders' move to Las Vegas, preseason games were once again scheduled between the two teams.
+Although the 2020 NFL preseason was canceled due to COVID-19, the two teams played preseason contests on August 29, 2021, in Santa Clara and on August 13, 2023, in Las Vegas.
+Prior to the 2023 contest, the two teams held joint practice sessions at the Raiders Training Facility in Henderson, Nevada.

+2020s

+On January 1, 2023, the 49ers won the game 37–34 in overtime after the Raiders threw an interception.
+The loss eliminated the Raiders from the playoffs.

+In 2024, the Raiders hosted Super Bowl LVIII in Allegiant Stadium, whose contenders were later determined to be their rivals the 49ers and the Kansas City Chiefs.